tonsky/rum/README.md

   [:.label {:style {:color @color}} @text])
 ```

-Note that `cursored` mixin creates passive component: it will not track any values, and will only compare arguments when re-created by its parent.
+Note that `cursored` mixin creates passive component: it will not react to any changes in references by itself, and will only compare arguments when re-created by its parent.
 Additional `rum/cursored-watch` mixin will add watches on every `IWatchable` in arguments list:

 ```clojure
 (rum/defc body < rum/cursored rum/cursored-watch [color text]